The Cleaning Lady (American TV series): Development

 On October 22, 2019, it was announced that Warner Bros.
-Television Studios had acquired the remake rights to the Spanish-language Argentinian television series La Chica Que Limpia and was developing an English-language adaptation for Fox, with a script commitment attached.
+Television Studios had acquired the remake rights to the Spanish-language Argentine television series La Chica Que Limpia and was developing an English-language adaptation for Fox, with a script commitment attached.
 Miranda Kwok was set to write and develop the series adaptation, with Kwok also attached to executive produce with Melissa Carter and Shay Mitchell.
 On January 23, 2020, Fox gave the project a pilot order, the first for the network's 2020–21 television season, with Fox Entertainment and Warner Bros.
 Television Studios set as co-production partners.
 The series was ultimately pushed back to the 2021–22 television season due to the COVID-19 pandemic, with Fox giving a series greenlight consisting of ten hour-long episodes on May 7, 2021.
 Carter was set as showrunner and executive producer along with Kwok, and Michael Offer was also announced as director and executive producer of the pilot.
 On May 17, 2021, during Fox's Upfront presentation, it was confirmed the series would premiere as a midseason entry during the 2021–22 television season.

 On April 7, 2022, Fox renewed the series for a second season.
 On August 25, 2022, it was reported that Kwok was promoted to showrunner, alongside Carter, for the second season.
 On February 1, 2023, Fox renewed the series for a third season, and Jeannine Renshaw joined as an executive producer and co-showrunner.
+The series was renewed for a 12-episode fourth season on May 12, 2024, with a new showrunner to be announced.
+On July 10, 2024, Daniel Cerone joined the series as an executive producer and the new showrunner for the fourth season.
+On June 6, 2025, the series was canceled after four seasons.